(excerpt from Chapter 10 - Banjos, Bohemians and the Barbary.)

 “Well just everything!
 The Chicago Exposition project is on the table.
 He’ll hire me.
 I’ll hire you!
 All published in his paper to stir up local interest and readership.”

-“This is a real job, or a pipe dream?”
+“Is this a real job, or a Willis Polk pipe dream?”

 “No it’s real Dan.
-Did you read the articles I already had published and sent you?
+Did you read the articles I wrote?
+I sent them to you.
 That’s a copious amount of column space in his Examiner.
-I have no reason to doubt his resolve, especially now that he has come into his fortune.”
+I have no reason to doubt his resolve, especially now that he has come into his fortune.
+He's ready and willing to spend it.”

-Dan was polite as the conversation went on.
-Willis then mentioned his introduction to Mrs. Phoebe Apperson Hearst who also had building projects under consideration.
-I knew exactly who they were because California’s Senator Hearst had just died in February and Mrs. Hearst was a well known proponent of suffrage.
+Dan became more polite as the conversation went on.
+Willis mentioned his introduction to Hearst's mother Mrs. Phoebe Apperson Hearst who also had building projects under consideration.
+Anyone who read newspapers knew about the Hearst's.
+California’s Senator Hearst had just died in February and Mrs. Hearst was a well known proponent of suffrage.
 Both the Senator and his wife were often showcased in our papers as native Missourians.
-How extraordinary that Willis should have become friendly with her son, I thought.
+How extraordinary that Willis should have become friendly with her son, I thought, if it's true.

-The first visible signs that Dan was committed to joining Willis became clear when he started drawing scenes of The World’s Columbian Exposition.
-He re-interpreted images from a Harpers Weekly Magazine of that Spring which dedicated an entire issue to the forthcoming 1893 Chicago event and progress at the site.
+The first clear signs that Dan was committed to joining Willis were the scenes he started drawing of The World’s Columbian Exposition.
+He re-interpreted images from a Spring Harpers Weekly Magazine which dedicated an entire issue to the forthcoming 1893 Chicago event and progress at the site.

-“These drawings are pure imagination,” Dan told me as I watched their progress.“Very little has yet to be built.”
+“These drawings are pure imagination,” Dan told me as I watched their progress.
+“Very little has yet to be built on the site.”
 This remark referring to the 600 acres of cleared land in Fredrick Law Olmsted’s Jackson Park.
 Once the drawings were completed, he sent them to Willis to become part of his presentation to Randolph Hearst.

 Those signed detailed drawings were eventually published in The Examiner in December of 1891 in a multi-page spread showcasing a “Feasible Plan” to eclipse Chicago with a World’s Fair in San Francisco.
 This was quite a brag when Chicago was not even opening for another 18 months.
 And before this article appeared, Willis and Dan had an all expense paid visit to the Chicago site to report first hand about the plans and progress for the Examiner.
 All of this was included in the article.
 But more importantly, Willis and Dan’s San Francisco renderings allowed everyone to see this possibility as imagined through the art and descriptions.
 The drawings were remarkable.